IUDataStructuresCourse/course-web-page-fall-2023/proj2-seg-int.md

 Your task is to complete the implementation of the `BinarySearchTree` and `AVLTree` class.
-**You are NOT supposed to modify any code outside the two classes** (marked as "read-only" in the project structure below).
+⚠️**You are NOT supposed to modify any code outside the two classes** (marked as "read-only" in the project structure below).
 Implement all of the methods marked `TODO` according to their descriptions in the comments. **DO NOT** change their function signatures.